-The 340B program is vitally important for safety-net hospitals providing valuable care to low-income patients.
+The 340B program is vital for safety-net hospitals providing valuable care to low-income patients.
 Under the current rulings as they stand now, hospitals serving the highest number of low-income patients face the deepest cuts.
-Without funding from 340B, hospitals may be forced to cut critical services, including cancer care and other infusion services, utilization management efforts, medication adherence, diabetes care, mental health and substance abuse care, and pulmonary services.
+Without adequate funding from 340B, hospitals may be forced to cut critical services, including cancer care and other infusion services, utilization management efforts, medication adherence, diabetes care, mental health and substance abuse care, and pulmonary services.

-To learn more about challenges facing hospitals and how to lower costs and optimize care, download our free ebook, Pharmacy Benefit Strategies for Hospitals & Health Systems.
+To learn more about the challenges facing hospitals and how to lower costs and optimize care, download our free ebook, Pharmacy Benefit Strategies for Hospitals & Health Systems.